 How so?
 Well, most good online brokers will charge around £10 per transaction.

 If you want to drip-feed £50 a month into an ETF then the dealing fee just cost you 20%.
 Disastrous.

 In fact, any dealing cost beyond 1% of your trade is excessive and I personally aim for 0.25%.

 Dealing costs quickly rack up and render ETFs unsuitable for drip-feeding or frequent rebalancing, when you’re dealing in modest sums.

 The way around this for small investors is to hold for the long-term and to build up large lump sums to invest.

-Another good tip is to use regular investment schemes that only charge £1.50 per trade.
+Another good tip is to use regular investment schemes such as the Share Dealing service at Interactive Investor that only charge £1.50 per trade.